 2. VN Star

 White spaces, minimal pictures – everything is arranged to emphasize the main message: who they are and what they do.
-Note the interesting feature of the homepage: a stylish timeline featuring company’s achievements.
+Note the interesting feature of the homepage: a stylish timeline featuring the company’s achievements.

 3. Nicole Muk